sipsuru/fiddler-everywhere-patch-automated/README.md

 ### With `Continuous Patch`
+  > [!CAUTION]
-  - We highly reccomend you to not to use this version.
+  > We highly reccomend you to not to use this version.
 Please don't use this.
 It still has a lot of vulnerabilities.

   - Fork this repo.
   - For Continuous Patch a `Repository Variable` named `LATEST_PATCHED_VERSION` is needed.
 You should put the current latest version that available in the [Release History](https://www.telerik.com/support/whats-new/fiddler-everywhere/release-history) but without 'V'.
 So for ex: `5.17.0`
   - The continuous patch patch newer versions than the version named in `LATEST_PATCHED_VERSION` and ***Currently you need to manually update this repository vairiable after patching a new version with this or else it'll keep patching the same version everyday!***